 Putting your research into practice might feel like an evident step in this process.
 But you’d be surprised how many people can identify the necessary gameplan, and yet, they fail to put it into action.
 It can feel overwhelming to pick something and just start.
 But try to think about the outcome – maintaining your mental health in a positive way – and how much better you’ll feel.

 To understand what works and what doesn’t, you must try the techniques.
 Trying means more than testing them out for a day or two.
 Give the strategy at least a week, preferably two.
 That will give you the time to learn whether the plan has the staying power you need.

 Be Consistent to Create a Positive Habit

 When implementing anything new, consistency is key.
 Let’s say you want to establish a mindfulness practice, which is an excellent idea.
 Try applying it at the same time every day, and for the same length of time.

-For example, you might try a breathing exercise for ten minutes every morning right after you get out of bed.
+For example, you might try a breathing exercise for ten minutes every morning right after you get out of bed or going outside for fresh air each day.
 Stick to the practice to develop the consistency you need for it to become a habit.